McMerrison/Needleman-Wunsch-Algorithm/README.md

 ```

 When the run is complete, the program will print the original sequence, the scoring matrix (for shorter sequences), the traceback matrix (for shorter sequences), and the alignment along with final score (positive usually means good).
- (In the traceback matrix, each letter in the cell tells you where the arrow is point from that cell. 'l' means left, 't' means top, and 'd' means diagonal.
-Above, you'll see a comparison in DNA code for the beta-tubulin gene in homo sapiens (humans) and drosophila melanogaster (fruit flies).
-Though there are differences, the core code remains largely the same.
+ (In the traceback matrix, each letter in the cell tells you where the arrow is point from that cell. 'l' means left, 't' means top, and 'd' means diagonal).

 ## Benchmarks